In this article we will go over all of the settings you can manipulate to get the experience you desire.

 Sharpness

 Sharpness refers to the overall clarity of the image in terms of focus and contrast.
-A high contrast setting will appears clear and with greater detail.
+A high sharpness setting will appear clear and with greater detail.
 While a lower sharpness setting will make the image appear fuzzier.

 (low on the left and high on the right)